Serial inventor creates a multi-million-dollar sports brand through trial and error in the Amazon store

 Amazon gave her the runway to do just that.

 “At first, we were selling one unit a month.
 Then one a week.
-Then one a day,” said Faussett.
-“Without Amazon, I don’t think I’d have 45% of my business.
-We wouldn’t have had the visibility to reach our customers.”
+Then one a day, we are up to over 150 units per day with Amazon,” said Faussett.

 As an inventor, she values tools like Amazon’s Product Opportunity Explorer, which provides data-driven insights on Amazon customer search and buying behavior—research she uses to inform new product ideas.